-Senior level concentration in sculpture toward completion of a major's portfolio in sculpture and final preparation for the senior creative product.
+A Senior level concentration in sculpture toward completion of a major's portfolio in sculpture and final preparation for the senior creative product.
 Materials fee.
 Prerequisites: AR335.

-AR460 Ceramics IV - Senior Studio Ceramics 3 credits
+AR460 Ceramics IV - Senior Studio

-Senior level concentration in ceramics toward completion of a major's portfolio and final preparation for the senior creative product.
+A Senior level concentration in ceramics toward completion of a major's portfolio and final preparation for the senior creative product.
 Materials fee.
 Prerequisite: AR360.